Iqbal-Elham/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-**[To Do List]** is a Single Page JavaScript project, using webpack and ES6 features, notably modules.
+**[Leaderboard]** is a Single Page JavaScript project, using webpack and ES6 features, notably modules.
+Which we can add name and score to API and by pressing the refresh button we can fetch all scores from API and Display them.

 ## 🛠 Built With <a name="built-with"></a>